axiell/imu-api-dotnet/README.md

 ### 3.3.1) The fetch Method

-The `IMuModule` class [fetch](TODO-link-to-reference) method is used to get information from the matching records once the search of a module has been run.
-The server maintains the set of matching records in a list and the `fetch` method can be used to retrieve any information from any contiguous block of records in the list.
+The `Module` class [Fetch](TODO-link-to-reference) method is used to get information from the matching records once the search of a module has been run.
+The server maintains the set of matching records in a list and the `Fetch` method can be used to retrieve any information from any contiguous block of records in the list.

 #### Arguments

-The `fetch` method has four arguments:
+The `Fetch` method has four arguments:

 * **flag**

 * **offset**

     Together the *flag* and *offset* arguments define the starting position of the block of records to be fetched.
 The *flag* argument is a string and must be one of:

-    * start
+    * `start`
-    * current
+    * `current`
-    * end
+    * `end`

-    The “start” and “end” flags refer to the first record and the last record in the matching set.
-The “current” flag refers to the position of the last record fetched by the previous call to the `fetch` method.
-If the `fetch` method has not been called, “current” refers to the first record in the matching set.
+    The `start` and `end` flags refer to the first record and the last record in the matching set.
+The “current” flag refers to the position of the last record fetched by the previous call to the `Fetch` method.
+If the `Fetch` method has not been called, `current` refers to the first record in the matching set.

     The *offset* argument is an integer.
 It adjusts the starting position relative to the value of the *flag* argument.
 A positive value for *offset* specifies a start after the position specified by *flag* and a negative value specifies a start before the position specified by *flag*.

-    For example, calling `fetch` with a *flag* of “start” and *offset* of 3 will return records starting from the fourth record in the matching set.
-Specifying a *flag* of “end” and an *offset* of -8 will return records starting from the ninth last record in the matching set.
+    For example, calling `Fetch` with a *flag* of `start` and *offset* of `3` will return records starting from the fourth record in the matching set.
+Specifying a *flag* of `end` and an *offset* of `-8` will return records starting from the ninth last record in the matching set.

-    To retrieve the next record after the last returned by the previous `fetch`, you would pass a *flag* of “current” and an *offset* of 1.
+    To retrieve the next record after the last returned by the previous `Fetch`, you would pass a *flag* of `current` and an *offset* of `1`.

 * **count**

     The *count* argument specifies the maximum number of records to be retrieved.

-    Passing a count value of 0 is valid.
-This causes `fetch` to change the current record without actually retrieving any data.
+    Passing a count value of `0` is valid.
+This causes `Fetch` to change the current record without actually retrieving any data.

     Using a negative value for *count* is also valid.
-This causes `fetch` to return all the records in the matching set from the starting position (specified by *flag* and *offset*).
+This causes `Fetch` to return all the records in the matching set from the starting position (specified by *flag* and *offset*).

 * **columns**

     The optional columns argument is used to specify which columns should be included in the returned records.
-The argument can be either a string or a reference to an array of strings.
-In its simplest form each string contains a single column name, or several column names separated by semi-colons or commas.
+The argument can be either a `String`, `String[]` or a `List<string>`.
+In its simplest form each `String` contains a single column name, or several column names separated by semi-colons or commas.

     The value of the columns argument can be more than simple column names.
 See the section on [Specifying Columns](#3.3.2\)-Specifying-Columns) for details.